Science Studies Network

 Notices for upcoming events are circulated through the SSNet email list and are available on the SSNet Calendar.
 To join SSNet and receive email notices please fill in the subscription form at the following link: SSNet Mailing List

-- Colloquium Series: As part of the Biological Futures colloquium series, all lectures in our weekly Fall Quarter pilot course Research Ethics Exposed! are open to the community
+- Colloquium Series: all the presentations in our weekly Fall Quarter pilot course Research Ethics Exposed! are open to the community

 For more details about BFGW, check http://depts.washington.edu/uwch/biofutures1011.html or http://tiny.cc/biological-futures